Free Tax Calculators for 2025 & 2026

 Launch ToolPayroll Tax Calculator

-Calculate your take-home pay after federal income tax, Social Security, and Medicare withholding.
+Calculate take-home pay after federal income tax, Social Security, and Medicare withholding.

 Launch ToolSelf-Employment Tax

-Estimate the 15.3% SE tax on your net self-employment income and calculate your above-the-line deduction.
+Estimate the 15.3% SE tax on net self-employment income and your above-the-line deduction.

 Launch ToolCapital Gains Tax